 Multiple PCB panels - Usually at the end of the pick & place process the single PCBs are cut out with a router.
 These machines sometimes generate vibrations on the PCB that have a fundamental or harmonic frequency close to 32.768 kHz.
 This might cause breakage of crystal blanks due to resonance.
 Router speed should be adjusted to avoid resonant vibration.

 Ultrasonic cleaning - Avoid cleaning processes using ultrasonic energy.
-These processes can damage the crystals due to the mechanical resonance frequencies of the crystal blank.
+These processes can damages crystals due to mechanical resonance of the crystal blank.

 Overheating, rework high temperature exposure: